 - Changes in the tone of the voice.

-It is important to recognize that although these three signs are indicative of multiple sclerosis, they are not definitive for diagnosis.
+It is essential to recognize that although these three signs indicate multiple sclerosis, they are not definitive for diagnosis.

 Charcot’s triad for ascending cholangitis identifies three medical signs: